BullMQ for Node.js Ecosystems

 process.on('SIGINT', gracefulShutdown);

 Operational impact: lockDuration prevents duplicate execution during network hiccups.
-The stalledInterval defines how long a worker can process before being marked unresponsive.
-Setting it too low triggers false-positive retries.
+The stalledInterval defines how often BullMQ checks whether workers have gone unresponsive — setting it too low triggers false-positive retries.
 The limiter enforces tenant isolation and prevents noisy-neighbor degradation.

 Job Lifecycle, Prioritization & Retry Strategies